 About Whitehall Farm

+We sell a huge range of gluten free products too, including flours, cake mixes, pasta, cakes, condiments, fresh bread, biscuits and so much more.
+The oats produced at Whitehall farm are made into Gluten Free breakfast cereal by Glebe Farm.
 We also stock a range of sugar free and vegan products too.
 We’re always on the lookout for new and exciting products so keep your eyes peeled in store to see what we have coming next!